 Courses in composition aim to teach students how to generate, organize, and communicate ideas clearly, correctly, and effectively; students also get practice in analyzing and evaluating the ideas of others.
 Various courses in creative writing offer students a chance to develop their gifts in particular types of writing: fiction, poetry, nonfiction.
 The communication department's courses in playwriting and screenwriting offer additional options.

 Believing that its students should understand the nature of language as part of the God-given structure of reality, the department offers a variety of courses in linguistics as well as a linguistics minor.

 In the department's wide range of literature courses, students learn how to approach and appreciate literary art forms, as products both of the creativity which is part of the image of God in humankind and of human beings living in particular cultures and employing particular literary techniques.

 Many English majors take advantage of opportunities to study off campus.
-Of particular interest are programs offered in cooperation with the Council for Christian Colleges and Universities; these include semester and summer programs at Oxford University as well as semester programs at the Los Angeles Film Studies Center.
+Of particular interest are programs offered in cooperation with the Council for Christian Colleges and Universities; these include semester and summer programs at Oxford University as well as the semester programs at the Los Angeles Film Studies Center.
 For those students interested in journalism, The King's College Journalism Semester offers a chance to study journalism in New York City.